MicroDevHub/book-store-app/Readme.md

 This is small project about book store has been implemented microservice architecture with Nodejs 16.2 and React & NextJS.
 ## Features

-- Create CRUD book store web app with Angular and Nodejs.
+- Create CRUD book store web app with React, Next.js and Nodejs.
 - Implement Microservice with Nodejs.
 - Deployment with Docker, Kubernetes and Skaffold dev